snieda/tsl2nano/tsl2.nano.autotest/readme.md

 * *filename*: path to generate the auto tests into. on duplication > 0, you will have more than one generated file (e.g.: generated-autotests-0 and generated-autotests-1)
 * *filter.test*: filter for test classes (default: ".*(Test|IT)")
+* *filter.exclude*: additional excluding regex filter for methods, that should not be tested by this tests
 * *testneverfail*: (default: false) only to check the resulting test coverage - if true, no test of *AllAutoTests* will ever fail.
 Please dont publish that to your application!
 * *clean*: (default: false) whether to delete all previously generated test files prior to start the new tests.
 * *duplication*: (default: 10) a duplication of 10 will generate 11 random calls on each method.
 A duplication > 2 will result in the use of zero numbers in the first test set.